What is GEO? The 2026 Guide to AI Search Optimization

 What does optimizing for GEO actually involve?
 The research literature, while young, suggests several directions.

 Structural clarity appears significant.
-A 2025 Northwestern study found that content with explicit header hierarchies matching common question patterns received 3.1x more AI citations than content covering similar material in flowing prose.
-H2 headers phrased as questions (e.g., "What is X?") were particularly effective.
+Content with explicit header hierarchies matching common question patterns is consistently easier for AI systems to cite than content covering similar material in flowing prose.
+H2 headers phrased as questions (e.g., "What is X?") map directly onto how users phrase prompts, which makes the match — and the citation — more likely.

 Statement extractability matters.
 AI systems pull specific claims from sources.
-Content with clear, standalone statements ("X is defined as Y because Z") proved more citable than content where key information was embedded in complex paragraphs.
-The Carnegie Mellon/Google study found a 67% increase in citation probability for content using declarative sentence structures versus conditional or qualified phrasings.
+Content with clear, standalone statements ("X is defined as Y because Z") is more citable than content where key information is embedded in complex paragraphs — declarative sentences give the model something it can quote and attribute; conditional or heavily qualified phrasings don't.

 Data specificity correlates with citation.
-Claims supported by statistics were 2.8x more likely to be cited than unsupported claims, according to a 2025 Semrush analysis.
-The mechanism seems intuitive—AI systems prefer concrete, verifiable information when synthesizing answers.
+Claims supported by concrete figures — with sources the reader can check — are more likely to be cited than vague ones.
+The mechanism seems intuitive: AI systems prefer concrete, verifiable information when synthesizing answers.

 Authority signals transfer somewhat from SEO.
-Sites with strong backlink profiles and established topical authority receive more citations, though the correlation (r=0.47) is weaker than for organic rankings.
-A 2025 Ahrefs study found that domain authority explained about 22% of variance in AI citation frequency, compared to 41% for organic ranking position.
+Sites with strong backlink profiles and established topical authority receive more citations, though the relationship is visibly weaker than for organic rankings.
+Domain authority appears to play a smaller role in AI citation frequency than it does in traditional organic ranking position — which is exactly what makes GEO interesting for newer sites.

 The Measurement Challenge